magenta-aps/mox/doc/API-NOTES.rst

 Since pagination only makes sense if the order of the results are predictable the search will be sorted by brugervendtnoegle if pagination is used.

+Note: The pagination function is implemented by a number of changes in the atabase.
+In order to use this on an existing installation you will need to apply all as_search*sql and all _as_sorted*sql files in generated_files.

+Also new indexes have to be applied to all *_registrering tables, as shown in tbls-specific.jinja.sql:

+CREATE INDEX {{oio_type}}_id_idx
+   ON {{oio_type}}_registrering ({{oio_type}}_id)

+Finally two new options needs to be added to the final lines of postgres.conf:
+# Hint to the optimizer to help find the correct index in complicated searches
+enable_hashagg = False
+enable_sort = False

 File upload
 -----------